How a Depression-era law could be used to make your booze cheaper | KRDO

 However, that is hard to prove.
 Much of the debate is theoretical since the law hasn’t been enforced in decades.

-“There is no empirical evidence that enforcement of the Robinson-Patman Act raises consumer prices,” said Lee Harper, senior counsel at the American Economic Liberties Project, a nonpartisan anti-monopoly advocacy group.
+“There is no empirical evidence that enforcement of the Robinson-Patman Act raises consumer prices,” said Lee Hepner, senior counsel at the American Economic Liberties Project, a nonpartisan anti-monopoly advocacy group.

-While opponents of enforcing Robinson-Patman say consumers are helped by the big discounts large chains get, Harper argued the opposite is true.
+While opponents of enforcing Robinson-Patman say consumers are helped by the big discounts large chains get, Hepner argued the opposite is true.

 “Price discrimination is a tool used by dominant corporations to enhance their market power,” he said.
 “That market power leads to higher consumer prices.”